 These programs provide opportunities for students to experience research first-hand by working with Dartmouth faculty in part-time, paid research assistantships.
 Students apply in the spring term and engage in research for one or two terms during the sophomore year (for Sophomore Science Scholars) or junior year (for Junior Research Scholars).

-Any first-year student is eligible to apply for the Sophomore Science Scholars program.
-Sophomores are eligible to apply for the Junior Research Scholars program ONLY IF they are NOT eligible to apply for the James O. Freedman Presidential Scholar program.
+Any first-year student is eligible to apply in the spring for the Sophomore Science Scholars program.
+Students are eligible to apply for the Junior Research Scholars program starting in the spring of their sophomore year.

 The program does not match students with faculty mentors, and students are instructed to contact faculty directly about participating in the program.
 Faculty are invited to submit project descriptions to the online project database, and many students use this tool to find potential faculty research mentors.
 Once you have selected a student, the student will need to complete the application process, and faculty mentors will need to submit an on-line confirmation (you will receive an email requesting this confirmation after the student submits his/her application).
 Note that these programs are competitive and funding is limited, so selection of a student does not guarantee acceptance into the program.